docarray/docarray/docs/advanced/document-store/elasticsearch.md

 The usage would be the same as the ordinary DocumentArray, but the dimension of an embedding for a Document must be provided at creation time.

+Note for the documents stored in the DocumentArray, they should have the same dimension, otherwise for ElasticSearch.
 ### Secure connection

 By default, Elasticsearch server runs with security layer that disables the plain HTTP connection.
 You can pass the `host` with `api_id` or `ca_certs` inside `es_config` to the constructor.
 For example,